imagekitio/docs-keep-a-changelog/collaboration-and-sharing/README.md

    For example, the marketing team will need sufficient permission to add, remove, and modify assets in certain folders.
 Technology or the sales team might only need read/view permission for specific folders containing brand assets.
 As a content manager, you may want to ensure all communications use the latest brand assets that are managed and kept up-to-date centrally by a marketing team.

    If you create a new restricted media library user before sharing any assets or media collections with them, the media library will appear completely empty.
 You can share a folder with at least "Can contribute" permission on it so that they can start uploading files.

+  For sharing assets or media collections temporarily with external users, use public shareable links.

 4. Invite users and add them to user groups
    Invite users with "Restricted media library access" into your account.
 Add them to the respective user groups based on your requirements and their roles in your organization.